Justkim030/flask-ecommerce-store/README.md

 ## Note

-This is a basic implementation.
-For production use, implement proper database storage, secure password hashing, and real M-PESA API integration.
+This is a demonstration application.
+For a full production deployment, the primary remaining task is to integrate a real M-PESA payment gateway API.